spiral/docs/view/basic-usage.md

 ```

 ## View Processors
-Spiral supplied with set of view processors used to simplify view development, processors:
+For many reasons using pure php views are not useful, to extend syntax and give more abilities spiral uses set of
+view processors:

 Processor                                               | Description
 ---                                                     | ---